spikespaz/vscode-smoothtype/README.md

 ## Important

+Because Visual Studio Code does not have an API for modifying the editor CSS, this extension modifies the core index file that is loaded by the Electron browser.
+After enabling Smooth Typing, the editor may complain that it is coppupt, and ask you to reinstall.
+This is perfectly normal, and perfectly safe.
+Just click the cog on the top of the notification and elect to not be shown this message again.

+The editor may also append `[Unsupported]` to the end of the window title.
+This is also fine.

 **After every update, the extension must either be reloaded or enabled again.**

 You also have to restart Visual Studio Code after every reload or change.